JamesClarke7283/player_dna/README.md

 - If two players are online and are both moving/doing something at the same time, then this decreases their similarity score.

 # Data Privacy commitment
-Players can opt out of fingerprinting.
+Players can opt out of fingerprinting with `/toggle_fingerprinting`.

 IP addresses and other unique identifiers are hashed with `minetest.get_password_hash(server_wide_salt, identifier)`